DSTV Options

 The same scribing, as it is supposed to look in the DSTV viewer.

-Check this box ( ) if far-side scribing in the DSTV download file appears to be flipped vertically when viewed in your software (as in the top example).
-After you " Download " the file again, the scribing will be flipped so that it appears like it does in the bottom example.
+Check this box if far-side scribing in the DSTV download file appears to be flipped vertically when viewed in your software (as in the top example).
+After you Download the file again, the scribing will be flipped so that it appears like it does in the bottom example.

-Leave the box not checked ( ) if far-side scribing looks like it is supposed to look when the DSTV file is viewed using your software.
+Leave the box not checked if far-side scribing looks like it is supposed to look when the DSTV file is viewed using your software.

 A special case: For plates, this applies to more than just far side scribing.
-It flips the scribing on the other side when " Send out plates " is ' Near side ' or ' Far side '.
-In other words, when " Send out plates " is ' Near side ', it flips the scribing on the far side; when " Send out plates " is ' Far side ', it flips the scribing on the near side.
+It flips the scribing on the other side when Send out plates is Near side or Far side.
+In other words, when Send out plates is Near side, it flips the scribing on the far side; when Send out plates is Far side, it flips the scribing on the near side.

-Text origin: Lower left or Left center .
+Text origin: Lower left or Left center.
 The DSTV standard does not specify the origin for an SI text block.
 Consequently, manufacturing practices vary.
 Which choice gives you the best result depends on the manufacturer of the CNC machine that you use.

-' Lower left ' is the default origin for scribed test.
-If using this default causes scribed text to be placed lower than you want it to be, then switch to using ' Left center ' as the " Text origin ."
+Lower left is the default origin for scribed test.
+If using this default causes scribed text to be placed lower than you want it to be, then switch to using Left center as the Text origin.

-' Left center ' should be your choice if ' Lower left ' results in scribed text being placed lower than you want it to be.
+Left center should be your choice if Lower left results in scribed text being placed lower than you want it to be.

-General Layout Scribing Informational Scribing
+Layout Scribing

-Scribe marks on: Wide flange and/or Channel and/or Angle and/or Wtee / Stee and/or Tube / HSS and/or Welded sections and/or Plate and/or Flat bar and/or Cold formed C .
-No matter which choices are made here, scribing around the scribed-to material's k-distance is omitted.
+Scribe marks on: Wide flange and/or Channel and/or Angle and/or W tee / S tee and/or Tube / HSS and/or Welded sections and/or Plate and/or Flat bar and/or Cold formed C. No matter which choices are made here, scribing around the scribed-to material's k-distance is omitted.

 Select the materials that you want to be scribed on.

-The options " Hole matching marks " and/or " Placement piecemarks " and/or " Scribe among group members " and/or " Framing side mark " and/or " Weld symbols " and/or " Submaterial " will apply scribing to only those material types that you have selected here.
+The options Hole matching marks and/or Placement piecemarks and/or Scribe among group members and/or Framing side mark and/or Weld symbols and/or Submaterial will apply scribing to only those material types that you have selected here.

 For the most part, scribing is done on member main materials or gusset plates.
-You can " Download " member main materials by " Details " or " Detail sheets " or, in Modeling , you can Download Members by Location or select member main materials when you Download Material by Location .
+You can Download member main materials by Details or Detail sheets or, in Modeling , you can Download Members by Location or select member main materials when you Download Material by Location.

 Hole matching marks: or .
 This applies to member main material that has submaterial shop welded to it.
 A shear plate or end plate or clip angle or gusset plate may shop weld to a member.